Caldwell Kenley Jr. -- St. Matthews

 You have free articles remaining.

-Friends may call at the residence from 3 until 9 p.m. daily or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call at the residence, 196 Taylor St., St. Matthews, from 3 to 9 p.m. daily or Simmons Funeral Home and Crematory of Orangeburg, SC.

 To plant a tree in memory of Caldwell Kenley, Jr. as a living tribute, please visit Tribute Store.